 Proper Tire Inflation

-One of the other talking points on how tires can help better fuel mileage is to keep your tires properly inflated.
+One of the other talking points on how tires can help fuel mileage is keeping your tires properly inflated.

 But as we have mentioned, keeping tires properly inflated is not as easy as it sounds.
-To get a handle on tire pressure, here is additional information in the form of posts and podcasts concerning tires and tire pressures at the conclusion of this post.
+To get a handle on tire pressure, here is additional information in the form of posts and podcasts concerning tires and tire pressures.